Notebooks 101: Offset vs. Coated Paper

 Single- and Double-sided Coatings

-Coated one side means C1S, while coated two sides means C2S.
-Coating in C1S paper is applied on only one side of the paper.
+Coated one side means C1S, while coated two sides mean C2S.
+The coating on C1S paper is applied on only one side.
 The C2S coating is double-sided.
 The glossiness usually only occurs on the coated side.
 Postcards are the most common application for this paper type.
 It makes the front of the card shiny, while the uncoated back may be used for mailing addresses.

 Postcards